plone/training/zpt_2.rst

 ``use-macro`` tells Plone to reuse the macro ``entries`` from the view ``folder_listing``, and if that is not found use the same macro from the view ``standard_view``.
 Both views are defined in ``plone.app.contenttypes/plone/app/contenttypes/browser/configure.zcml``

-Both use different view classes and are allowed for different content types.
+Both use different view classes and are allowed for different contenttypes.
 The first is for folders the second for collections.
 But both use the same template ``plone/app/contenttypes/browser/templates/listing.pt``.
 That makes overriding that much easier :-)

 That template ``listing.pt`` defines the slot ``entries`` like this: